 You cannot return your mail ballot to your polling place on Election Day, but you can vote at your polling place if you did not already submit a mail ballot.

 Once you request a mail ballot, you can track where your ballot is at in the process from the time it is mailed to you until it is received and processed by the elections office by using this online Voter Status tool.

 Another option to cast your ballot before Election Day is voting early through in-person absentee.
 Just like with voting by mail, anyone can choose to vote early using in-person absentee voting without providing a reason or excuse.

-In the final seven days of early voting, starting on Oct.
-31, you can insert your ballot directly into a ballot tabulator, just as you would on Election Day.
-Early voting in person ends on Monday, Nov.
-6, the day before the election, at the statutory deadline of 5 p.m.
+In the final seven days of early voting, you can insert your ballot directly into a ballot tabulator, just as you would on Election Day.
+Early voting in person ends on the day before the election, at the statutory deadline of 5 p.m.

 Of course voting on Election Day is also an option.
 On Election Day, make sure you go to your assigned polling place based on your address.
-There are 132 precincts (polling places) in Minneapolis.
-In 2016, 7 new precincts were added and 7 additional polling places changed locations, and it's possible more locations may be changed in 2017 so its a good idea to double check your assigned location online or by calling 311 before heading out to vote.
+It's a good idea to double check your assigned location online or by calling 311 before heading out to vote.
 Polling places will be open from 7 a.m. until 8 p.m.
 If you are in line by 8 p.m., you will be allowed to vote.